 The statue of the Zouave soldier that stands on its single pier is one of the most photographed sites of Paris.

 The Zouaves Regiment participated to the Battle of the Alma (20/09/1854) during the Crimean War.

-The battle ended in the victory of France, England, Piedmont and the Ottoman Empire over Russia.
+The important battle ended in the victory of France, England, Piedmont and the Ottoman Empire over Russia.

-Each of the four piers of the Pont de l’Alma was adorned with a statue representing a regiment which fought during the Crimean War.
+Each of the bridge’s four piers was adorned with a statue symbolizing a regiment that fought during the Crimean War.

 Arnaud sculpted the statues of Infantry soldier and Artilleryman.

 Diebolt sculpted the Grenadier and the famous Zouave.

 The Alma Bridge was rebuilt in 1974 as it had become too narrow and unstable.

 The statues were transferred to other locations except the Zouave, which was placed on the new bridge’s single pier.